"Freemium is like a Samurai sword: unless you’re a master at using it, you can cut your arm off." - Rob Walling

 What works for them won’t necessarily work for you.

 In order to make the right choice, you need a decision framework to decide on whether a free trial, freemium, or demo model will perform best for your business.
-In the quiz below, I break down the main questions you need to ask yourself before making a decision.
+In the quiz below, I break down the main questions you need to ask yourself before deciding.

 In the video and article below, I'll arm you with everything you need to know when making a decision between using a free trial or freemium model.